-- 13.1 In certain situations e.g. out of school activities, Adults may agree to transport pupils.
-Transport arrangements should be made in advance by a designated employee who will be responsible for planning and overseeing all transport arrangements and respond to any concerns that may arise.
-Wherever possible and practicable transport should be provided other than in private vehicles, with at least one adult additional to the driver acting as an escort. - 13.2 Adults should ensure that their behaviour is safe and that the transport arrangements and the vehicle meet all legal requirements.
+- 13.1.
+In certain situations, e.g., out of school activities, adults may agree to transport pupils.
+Transport arrangements should be made in advance by a designated employee who will be responsible for planning and overseeing all transport arrangements and responding to any concerns that may arise.
+Wherever possible and practicable, transport should be provided other than in private vehicles, with at least one adult additional to the driver acting as an escort. - 13.2.
+Adults should ensure that their behaviour is safe and that the transport arrangements and the vehicle meet all legal requirements.
 They must ensure that the vehicle is roadworthy and appropriately insured and that the maximum capacity is not exceeded.
 It is a legal requirement that all passengers wear seatbelts and the driver should ensure that they do so.
 The driver should be aware of the current legislation concerning the use of car seats for younger children where applicable.
-It is illegal to drive using hand-held phones or similar devices and the driver must ensure that they adhere to all driving regulations.
-It is also school policy that no smoking is permitted in vehicles carrying pupils. - 13.3 It is inappropriate for adults to offer lifts to a pupil, unless the need has been agreed with a manager and, if this falls outside their normal working duties, has been agreed with parents/carers. - 13.4 There may be occasions where a pupil requires transport in an emergency situation or where not to give a lift may place a pupil at risk.
+It is illegal to drive using hand-held phones or similar devices and the driver must ensure that they adhere to all driving regulations. - 13.3.
+It is inappropriate for adults to offer lifts to a pupil, unless the need has been agreed with a manager and, if this falls outside their normal working duties, has been agreed with parents/carers. - 13.4.
+There may be occasions where a pupil requires transport in an emergency or where not to give a lift may place a pupil at risk.
 Such circumstances must always be recorded and reported to a senior manager and parents/carers.

-14 Educational Visits and School Clubs
+14. Educational Visits and School Clubs

-14.1 Adults should take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
+14.1.
+Adults should take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
 Adults remain in a position of trust and the same standards of conduct apply.
 Please refer to the school's policy on educational visits and the Health and Safety policy.

-15 Curriculum
+15. Curriculum

-- 15.1 Some areas of the curriculum can include or raise subject matter which is sexually explicit, of a political, cultural, religious or an otherwise sensitive nature.
+- 15.1.
+Some areas of the curriculum can include or raise a subject matter which is sexually explicit, of a political, cultural, religious, or otherwise sensitive nature.
 Care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
-This plan should highlight particular areas of risk and sensitivity. - 15.2 The curriculum can sometimes include or lead to unplanned discussion about subject matter of a sexually explicit, political, cultural, religious or otherwise sensitive nature.
+This plan should highlight areas of risk and sensitivity. - 15.2.
+The curriculum can sometimes include or lead to an unplanned discussion about the subject matter of a sexually explicit, political, cultural, religious, or otherwise sensitive nature.

 Responding to pupils' questions can require careful judgement and adults must take guidance in these circumstances from the Designated Safeguarding Lead.
-Adults must not enter into or encourage inappropriate discussion about sexual, political or religious activity or behaviour or, discussions which may offend or harm others.
-Adults should take care to protect children from the risk of radicalisation and should act in accordance with advice given under Part 1 of Keeping Children Safe in Education DfE and accordingly must not express any prejudicial views or, attempt to influence or impose their personal values, attitudes or beliefs on pupils.

-15.3 Please refer to the school's policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social and cultural development (SMSC).
+Adults must not enter or encourage inappropriate discussion about sexual, political, or religious activity or behaviour or, discussions that may offend or harm others.
+Adults should take care to protect children from the risk of radicalisation and should act in accordance with the advice given under Part 1 of Keeping Children Safe in Education DfE and accordingly must not express any prejudicial views or attempt to influence or impose their personal values, attitudes, or beliefs on pupils. - 15.3.
+Please refer to the school's policy on sex and relationships education (SRE) and, the policy on spiritual, moral, social, and cultural development (SMSC), which promotes fundamental British values.
+Care should be taken to comply with these policies and ensure they are consistently applied.

-16 Photography, Videos and other Creative Arts
+16. Photography, Videos, and other Creative Arts